 2017 HUD data for this AFH analysis has not identified any HUD-defined RE/CAP areas in the Clackamas County jurisdiction.
 HUD Maps and Data indicate that Clackamas County has a low level of segregation compared to the region.
 Clackamas County Community Development Division has identified six (6) census tracts that have "High Concentrations" of poverty and ethnicity.
 Census tracts 212.00, 216.01, 216.02, 222.01, 229.04, 229.07 and 9800 are clustered in 4 populated areas including Oak Grove, North Clackamas, Canby and, the Hwy 212 and Hwy 205 intersection.
 The concentrations of ethnicity are Hispanic in all of the census tracts identified as having concentrations.
 Census tract 9800 is located in a national forest populated by less than 300 people.
-Clackamas County also identified as a low income area.
+Clackamas County also identified an area of higher Asian concentration in Happy Valley but this area was not identified as a low income area.